Jedediah Bila Announces She’s Leaving ‘The View’

 — Page Six (@PageSix) September 18, 2017

-Bila joined The View‘s twentieth season as a permanent co-host after coming on as a guest during the previous season, Page Six notes.
+Bila joined The View’s 20th season as a permanent co-host after coming on as a guest during the previous season, Page Six notes.

 Are you surprised to learn that Jedediah Bila is leaving The View?